 By assuming inequality to be an individual problem and by failing to articulate goals for the purpose of achieving equality, this discourse positions people with intellectual disabilities as failed humans.
 Christine Melnick (2005) took pains to provide examples of failed attempts to move people from MDC into the community.
 One implication which may be drawn is that these individuals were not "ready" to leave the institution leading to "breakdowns in their community placement" (p.
 A15).
 This, in turn, may lead to the observation that these people are somehow at fault for their inability to succeed in a community setting.
 Similarly, expecting these individuals to succeed based on existing societal norms and standards also sets them up to fail.
-They cannot succeed unless different expectations are set and/or goals are firmly in place to support them to live within existing expectations.
+They cannot succeed unless different expectations.
 It cannot be assumed that simply because people say the words "citizen" or "community", everyone will be able to magically adapt to normalized standards.
 There must be a new and very different language to positively affect these well-entrenched positions and roles.